Dershowitz downplays his role on Trump impeachment team, as White House adds 8th lawyer

 “I will appear on Friday, make my argument to the Senate about the constitutional reasons why these two articles of impeachment don't satisfy the criteria and then I'll answer questions from the senators, but that will be the extent of my role,” said Dershowitz, adding that his position has been consistent since he opposed the impeachment of President Bill Clinton.

-The trial in Senate will begin in earnest on Tuesday for two articles of impeachment against Trump - abuse of power and obstruction of Congress.
+The trial in the Senate will begin in earnest on Tuesday for two articles of impeachment against Trump - abuse of power and obstruction of Congress.
 House impeachment managers, who will prosecute the case against Trump, were studying and practicing their arguments this weekend.
-Lawyers for both sides were filing initial briefings and pleadings in the case on Saturday.
+Lawyers for both sides were filing initial legal paperwork in the case on Saturday.

 WHO ARE THE TRUMP IMPEACHMENT MANAGERS?
 MEET PELOSI'S HAND-PICKED PROSECUTORS